 Estimation skills are among the most important skills in arithmetic.
 The commutative and associative properties support mental math and estimation as they allow problem-solvers to change the order for addition and multiplication problems and to re-group quantities, for example, grouping numbers that add to 10 or other friendly numbers.
 Knowing when an answer is in the ballpark involves having a good idea of what the numbers are individually, combined, separated, or grouped.
 So, for example, seeing 29 as 1 less than 30 or 4 more than 25 is important for different reasons and different problems (e.g., $29 + 17 \approx 30 + 20$; $29 + 74 \approx 25 + 75$).
-Note: the symbol \approx means about or approximately equal to.
 By practicing estimation, students will gain flexibility in their thinking and problem solving, both of which are aspects critical to attaining fluency with computation.

-The unit opens with a short article from The Change Agent about how a student uses estimation in her life.
-The article could be read in or out of class, but it is a good opportunity for students to share their own ideas about how they use estimation in their lives.
+The unit opens with a short article from The Change Agent^{} about how a student uses estimation in her life.
+The article could be read in or out of class, but it is a good opportunity for students to share their own ideas about how they use estimation in their life.